How to Check on Your Elderly Parent Living Alone

 The best check-in apps share a few traits:

-This is the approach we’re building at Kindwatch.
-We believe that checking on your parent should be simple, respectful, and reliable.
+This is the approach I’m building with KindWatch — because I needed it for my own dad.
+Checking on your parent should be simple, respectful, and reliable.

 5. Passive Phone Monitoring